Lohenrex/ffpedia/README.md

 # Ffpedia

-*THIS IS A WORK IN PROGRESS.*
+***THIS IS A WORK IN PROGRESS.***

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/ffpedia`.
+This gem is a wrapper for the Final Fantasy API at [GitHub Pages](https://www.moogleapi.com).
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation